The Scientific Secretariat manages the daily business of ICRP.

 Until 1957, the Secretary of the Commission was selected from among the Commission members.
 However, in that year Secretary Walter Binks had to retire for health reasons.
 Bo Lindell (who was not a member of the Commission at the time) was asked to be a "temporary" secretary, then went on to become ICRP Scientific Secretary.

 Scientific Secretary became a full-time paid position in 1962 with the appointment of F. David Sowby.
 This significantly increased the efficiency of ICRP operations.
 Over time the Scientific Secretary was assisted more and more in his duties with administrative support provided in-kind through the various national organisations that hosted the Scientific Secretariat.
 In 2009, ICRP created the second full-time paid position of Executive Administrator to fill this role.
 In 2012, the first Assistant Scientific Secretary joined the Scientific Secretariat on secondment for a two-year period.
 This position continues to be filled by secondment.
-In 2016 the position of Development and Communications Manager and Brand and Digital Media Specialist were added to bring the number of full-time paid staff to to three.
+In 2016 and 2020, respectively, the positions of Development and Communications Manager and Brand and Digital Media Specialist were added to bring the number of full-time paid staff to four.
 All other positions are filled by volunteers or secondment.

 As ICRP's Chief Executive Officer, head of the ICRP Scientific Secretariat, and Editor-in-Chief of Annals of the ICRP, the Scientific Secretary:

 Duties of the Executive Administrator include: manging executive correspondence, managing aspects of ICRP meetings, providing confidential administrative support to the Scientific Secretary e.g. related to human resources, managing ICRP's financial records, administering financial arrangements related to contributions, reporting to the Canada Revenue Agency, approving expense claims, preparing financial reports, supporting financial audits, and making payments to service providers.

 The Development and Communications Manager coordinates raising charitable contributions, and internal and external communications including managing the website and social media.